PDLT-University-of-York/test-split-site/docs/ultra/notifications.md

 <br> ![Annotated screenshot highlighting the cog icon in the Activity Stream panel of the VLE](images/notifications-stream-cog.png)<br>
 <br> ![Annotated screenshots highlighting the menu icon, the Activity Stream in the menu, and the cog icon in the Activity Stream](images/notifications-stream-thin.png) <br>
 4. In the **Notification Settings** pane that appears, select which events you want to receive notifications about.
-    a. **Stream Notifications:** in this tab you can configure the notifications that appear in your **Activity Stream**.
+    1. **Stream Notifications:** in this tab you can configure the notifications that appear in your **Activity Stream**.
 You can enable/disable entire categories of notifications (e.g. **Journal Activity**).
 You can also enable/disable specific types of notifications within categories (e.g. **Journal entry posted**) by clicking the down arrow icon next to the category.
-    b. **Email Notifications:** in this tab you can configure which activities you will receive email notifications about, as well as how often to receive these email notifications.
+    2. **Email Notifications:** in this tab you can configure which activities you will receive email notifications about, as well as how often to receive these email notifications.
-    c. **Push Notifications:** in this tab you can configure whihc events will trigger notifications on your phone, if you have the Blackboard App installed and set up.
+    3. **Push Notifications:** in this tab you can configure whihc events will trigger notifications on your phone, if you have the Blackboard App installed and set up.
 5. When you have finished editing your notification settings, be sure to click **Save** to save your changes.